- Must visit

 Discover the best of Columbia — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Columbia trip today.

-Tip 18-20% at full-service restaurants; 20%+ for excellent service.
-Tip USD 1-2 per drink at bars, round up or tip 10-15% for taxis, and USD 2-5 for hotel staff as appropriate.
+Tip 18-20% at restaurants; 15-20% if service is basic.
+Tip USD 1-2 per drink at bars, round up taxis, and tip hotel staff and delivery drivers.

 Find answers to the most common questions about traveling from Gainesville, FL to Columbia, SC by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Columbia, SC, this guide helps you travel smarter and with confidence.